 PART 3 | Engage in your food behaviour change action steps for three days

-Practice the action steps you set above for three days and record this in the Food behaviour change log below.
+Practice the action steps you set above for three days and record this in the Food behaviour change log below (try to make the change behavior on two week days and one weekend day).
 You will submit this activity log with your reflection.